skip-mev/block-sdk/lanes/mev/README.md

       }
       ```

     c.
-Instantiate the Block SDK mempool with the application's desired lanes.
+Instantiate the Block SDK's `LanedMempool` with the application's desired lanes.

       ```go
         // 1.
 Create the lanes.
         //
         // NOTE: The lanes are ordered by priority.
-The first lane is the
+The first lane is the highest priority
-        // highest priority lane and the last lane is the lowest priority lane.
+        // lane and the last lane is the lowest priority lane.
+Top of block lane allows
-        // Top of block lane allows transactions to bid for inclusion at the
-        // top of the next block.
+        // transactions to bid for inclusion at the top of the next block.
         //
         // For more information on how to utilize the LaneConfig please
-        // visit the README in block-sdk/block/base.
+        // visit the README in docs.skip.money/chains/lanes/build-your-own-lane#-lane-config.
         //
         // MEV lane hosts an auction at the top of the block. mevConfig := base.LaneConfig{